polywrap/documentation/src/docs/quick-start/javascript.md

 - A successful Wrap invocation returns `{ ok: true, value: ... }` with `value` being the return value of the Wrap invocation.
 This can be anything - a boolean value, a string, an object, etc.
 - A failed Wrap invocation returns `{ ok: false, error: ... }` with `error` describing the reason for invocation failure.

-Although not particularly useful in our last example, our next example leverages the fact that Wrap invocations return a value.

 ### Universal SDKs